Cheap wedding tips

 This e-zine will keep you up to date with all my latest tips and money saving ideas for your perfect cheap wedding day.

+If you enjoy this e-zine and know someone who is getting married please forward a copy to them so that they can benefit from the various articles.
 If this e-zine was forwarded to you by a friend and you would like to see more then please follow this link to see how you can sign up for future issues (don't worry it's completely FREE).

 Contents: